 Green Bay Packers

 Operation Fan Mail, which debuted in 2007, is designed to recognize families with a member who is on active duty.
-The Packers and WPS Health Solutions will host a family at each 2017 home game and recognize them on the field during pregame activities.
-A total of 103 individuals or families have been recognized through the program thus far.
+The Packers and WPS Health Insurance will host a family at each 2013 home game and recognize them on the field during pregame activities.
+A total of 62 families have been recognized with through the program.

-To choose families, the Packers and WPS Health Solutions are asking interested families, or friends of eligible families, to submit an essay, 500 words or less, on why a particular fan should be saluted.
+To choose families, the Packers and WPS Health Insurance are asking interested families, or friends of eligible families, to submit an essay, 500 words or less, on why a particular fan should be saluted.
 Essays can be sent to: Operation Fan Mail, P.O.
-Box 10628, Green Bay, WI, 54307-0628 or http://nfl.packers.com/gameday/gameday_promotions/operation_fan_mail/.
+Box 10628, Green Bay, WI, 54307-0628.
+Essays also can be submitted to the Packers online at http://nfl.packers.com/gameday/gameday_promotions/operation_fan_mail/.

-WPS Health Solutions is a nationally regarded government contractor and a leading Wisconsin not-for-profit health insurer.
-The WPS Health Insurance division offers affordable health plans and benefits administration.
-The WPS Government Health Administrators division administers Part A and B Medicare benefits for millions of seniors in multiple states, and the WPS Military and Veterans Health division serves millions more members who are active in the U.S. military, veterans and their families.
-In 2017, the international Ethisphere® Institute named WPS one of the World’s Most Ethical Companies® for the eighth straight year.
-For more information, please visit wpshealthsolutions.com.
+Founded in 1946, WPS is Wisconsin’s leading not-for-profit health insurer, offering affordable individual health insurance, family health insurance, high-deductible health insurance, and short-term health plans, as well as flexible and affordable group plans and cost-effective benefit plan administration for businesses.
+The WPS Medicare division administers Part A and B benefits for millions of seniors in multiple states, and the WPS TRICARE division serves millions more members of the U.S. military and their families.
+In 2013, the international Ethisphere® Institute named WPS one of the World’s Most Ethical Companies for the fourth straight year.
+WPS is the only health insurance company to earn this distinction four times.
+For more information about WPS, visit www.wpsic.com.